jerdog/jmeiss-personal-2025/content/posts/the-foundations-of-devrel/index.md

   - community
   - devrel
   - series
-toc: true
+showTableOfContents: false
 ---

 _**Author's Note:** What follows is Part 2 of a (currently) 6 Part series on Developer Relations, and how we can move it forward into the years to come.
 It is not meant as a definitive roadmap, but more as a kickstart down the road of conversation.
 Please comment as you see fit, and be part of what Developer Relations can become._

 ---